 When Adrienne changed her strategy to focus primarily on the customers that were growing, things changed.
 Benefiting from the additional support she provided, those customers that were on a good trajectory really took off.
 While she didn’t completely ignore the customers that weren’t growing, she was really able to take her business to the next level by prioritizing where she spent her time.

-Bonus: she had to spend last time on the road, too.
+Bonus: she had to spend less time on the road, too.

 Lesson #2 Focusing isn’t as easy as it sounds